luisgizirian/commerce/README.md

 > db.Catalog.insertMany([{"Name": "Albahaca", "Sku": "001", "IsEnabled": true}, {"Name": "Alcachofa", "Sku": "002"}])
 ```
-4. Reload the webpage (1 result must be rendered), Do (replacing first, `<SECOND_OBJECT_ID>` with the second value obtained after previous command run):
+4. Reload the webpage (1 result must be rendered).
+5. Do (replacing first, `<SECOND_OBJECT_ID>` with the second value obtained after previous command run):
 ```
 > db.Catalog.updateOne({ "_id": ObjectId("<SECOND_OBJECT_ID>") }, {$set: { "Name": "Alcachofa", "Sku": "002", "IsEnabled": true }})
 ```
-5. Reload the webpage to see 2 results listed
+6. Reload the webpage to see 2 results listed

 Now, you can stop/remove/start docker-compose with `docker-compose down && docker-compose up --build` command.
 You'll notice that heading to http://localhost:5002 gets you 2 listed results.
 This is because MongoDB container is using a persisted volume outside its boundaries.
 NOTE: this will later become be the basis for local/manual backup.